telefonicasc/etl-framework/python-lib/tc_etl_lib/README.md

                          destination_file='/output/example.txt',
                          source_file="test-file.txt")

+# You can define your own custom processing method and use it in the processing_method argument of the getProcessedFile method
+def process_chunk(file_chunk):
+    print(file_chunk)

-# Retrieve example.txt and apply print method to each 3 bytes chunk
+# Retrieve example.txt and apply custom method to each 3 bytes chunk
 minio_manager.getProcessedFile(bucket_name='python-test-bucket',
                                destination_file='/output/example.txt',
                                chunk_size=3,
-                               processing_method=print)

-# You can define your own custom processing method and use it in the processing_method argument of the getProcessedFile method
-def customProcessingMethod(file_chunk):
-    # code to apply to the chunk of the file or to locally save the file
+                               processing_method=process_chunk)

 # Remove the bucket created in the upload file method
 minio_manager.removeBucket(minio_client, "python-test-bucket")